 6. Monstrum Tactical 1-4×24 FFP

-My Review: Monstrum makes a very nice tacticool looking scope that I really enjoyed using!
-The scope package I’ll link you to has everything you need to get started immediately including a battery for its illumination, spring-loaded flip up lens caps, felt carry bag, medium profile Picatinny scope rings, and honeycomb sunshade
+My Review: With this scope, Monstrum has made an awesome optic that comes with everything you need to get started immediately including a battery for its illumination, spring-loaded flip-up lens caps, a felt carry bag, medium profile Picatinny scope rings, and a honeycomb sunshade.

-This scope probably isn’t the first choice for most .22 rifle enthusiasts but I thought it would be nice to add to the list because it’s a bit more tactical feeling than most of the other scopes on this list and I know some people like that!
-Aside from its appearance, it provides excellent eye relief and a very clear sight picture.
+It has a more tactical appearance than most other rimfire scopes and a very clear sight picture.
 The BDC reticle is kind of… meh, only because it’s a .22 and I don’t really implement BDC reticles on .22 rifles but hey, it’s there if you need it.

 Related Article: 16 Best Spotting Scopes (Ranked by a Marine)